 Movie Review by LL Soares

-I give HEREDITARY a rating of three and a half knives.
+I give BAD TIMES AT THE EL ROYALE a rating of four knives.

 © Copyright 2019 by LL Soares

 LL Soares gives BAD TIMES AT THE EL ROYALE – 4 knives!